tishka04/benchmark_milp_gnn/README.md

 During training the CLI logs epoch losses and validation metrics, writes the fully-resolved config to the run directory, and saves `best_model.pt`, `final_model.pt`, plus `test_metrics.json` under `outputs/gnn_runs/<run_name>/`.
 Use `--device cuda` (or set `loop.device: cuda` in the YAML) if you have a GPU-capable PyTorch install.

+Each run now also emits:
+- `training_history.json` / `.csv`: epoch-level train/validation metrics with an `is_best` flag for the checkpointed model.
+- `training_step_losses.json` / `.csv`: mini-batch loss snapshots logged at the configured interval (default: every `log_every` steps).
+- `training_summary.json`: quick metadata overview (best epoch, total steps).
+- `test_metrics.json`: nested metric dictionaries (`value` + `details`) for easier downstream analysis.

+### 6.1 Analyse GNN vs MILP performance

+Open `notebooks/performance_comparison.ipynb` to combine MILP scenario metadata with GNN predictions.
+The notebook loads speed-up estimates, cost gaps, and feasibility rates using the helpers in `src.analysis.performance`.
+Speed-up calculations now use the measured MILP solve time stored in each report (falling back to the historical estimates when needed).
+Update `RUN_DIR` if you want to compare a different experiment.

+### 6.2 Inspect training curves

+`notebooks/training_visualization.ipynb` reads the history files above and renders epoch-level and step-level diagnostics.
+If the notebook reports missing logs, re-run training with the updated pipeline to regenerate them.

 ## 7. Optional tooling & best practices

 - **Visual QA**: `src/milp/visualize.py` contains helper functions to overlay capacities and dispatch.
 The batch runner can auto-save plots if `--plot` is set.